-This year, IAS (Prelims) is set to be conducted on June 18, 2017.
+- This year, IAS Prelims 2017 is set to be conducted on June 18, 2017.
 It consists of 2 papers- General Studies and Aptitude test.
 Both papers are of 200 marks each.
 The General Studies Paper has 100 questions and the duration of Paper is 2 hours.
 While the Aptitude Paper has 80 questions and the duration is 2 hours.
-Download IAS Admit Card

-Post these written exams, an interview round will be conducted for all qualifying candidates.
+- Post these written exams, an IAS Interview round will be conducted for all qualifying candidates.
 IAS interview holds importance in IAS selection process as it carries 275 marks.
 It is generally seen that students who qualify the interview round secure 55% or above marks.